About TAM Project

 - Number of post-doctoral researchers, who currently work for TAM Project is 1,

-- Number of PhD students who currently receive TAM Project financial support is 13+2,
+- Number of PhD students who already graduated with TAM Project financial support is 60

-- Number of PhD students who earlier received TAM Project financial support for different durations and continue their PhD study by using other means is 10, those who quit 4,
+- Number of PhD students who currently receive TAM Project financial support is 16

 TAM Project PhD student financial support is provided within the framework of "State Contract Personnel Rules and Regulations".
 Financial support also includes national/international conference/symposium attendance of PhD students.